nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 <table style="width:100%;max-width: 100%;"><tr><td>^999000051000001100 |ePrescribing route of administration simple reference set|</td></tr></table>

 ## AllergyIntolerance.reaction.note ##
-This FHIR element <b>MUST NOT</b> be used and the information must where available always be carried in the <b>Composition.section.text</b> FHIR element.
+This FHIR element <b>MUST NOT</b> be used and the information must where available, always be carried in the <b>Composition.section.text</b> FHIR element.

 ## AllergyInterolerance.ReasonEnded
 This FHIR element must be supported and is to allow for clinical content for "RESOLVED" status allergies.
-Where <b>AllergyIntolerance.clinicalStatus</b> FHIR element contains the value of "resolved" - FHIR definition is "A reaction to the identified substance has been clinically reassessed by testing or re-exposure and considered to be resolved."
+This is where <b>AllergyIntolerance.clinicalStatus</b> FHIR element contains the value of "resolved" - FHIR definition is "A reaction to the identified substance has been clinically reassessed by testing or re-exposure and considered to be resolved."

 ## Allergy Snapshot ##
 The allergies list is a “Snapshot” of the known allergies at a point in time (for example on discharge from hospital).
 It is not a master list of the patient’s allergies.
 Other lists of allergies for the patient may exist on other systems.